wikankun/cookbook/_recipes/Cocoa-Date Truffles.md

 ---
 # Cocoa-Date Truffles

 > An adjusted version based on the original source.
-Picture is self-made.

 ![Image of Cocoa-Date Truffles](../../img/Cocoa-Date Truffles.jpg)

 - 2 tablespoons cocao powder
 - 1 cup dates (pitted)
-- 3 tablespoons unsweetened shredded coconut
+- 2 tablespoons unsweetened shredded coconut
 - tiny pinch of sea salt

 - a little bit of cocoa powder to roll in